-However, if a restaurant has some budget constraints and cannot hire a professional photographer, they must invest in a high-quality camera.
+However, if a restaurant has some budget constraints and cannot hire a professional photographer, it must invest in a high-quality camera.
 Of course, every phone nowadays has a built-in camera, so why not use a personal phone?
 However, the quality of pictures taken with a phone and a camera may differ noticeably.
-For mobile phone photos, there are also other filters and photography editing apps that they can use to make their photos better.
+For mobile phone photos, there are also other filters and photo editing apps that they can use to make their photos better.

-If however, the hospitality operator decides to go for a high-quality camera, they can still use some tips and tricks to obtain stylish, fancy and tempting food photographs.
+If however, the hospitality operator decides to go for a high-quality camera, they can still use some tips and tricks to obtain stylish, fancy, and tempting food photographs.